 Another way to prevent stringing is to set a faster travel speed when not extruding.
 Less time leaking results in fewer strings and better prints.

-Now we know more about nozzle leaking, let’s calibrate our printers!
+Now we know more about nozzle leaking, so it’s calibrate our printers!

 Now you not only know how to identify a leaky nozzle, but you also possess deep technical knowledge about the causes of the problem, the solutions, and most importantly, why these solutions work.
 As you may notice, it always pays off to understand the issues instead of just following a recipe.